What happens if a prime minister loses their seat in a general election?

 Can other defeated ministers stay in office?

 As no incumbent prime minister has ever lost their seat at a general election, other ministers are the best source of constitutional precedent.
-It is rare for ministers, particularly Cabinet ministers, to lose their seats: 12 serving Cabinet ministers have lost their seats since 1974.
-On 11 occasions, this happened during elections that produced a change of government - Chris Patten, in 1992, is the exception.
+It is rare for ministers, particularly Cabinet ministers, to lose their seats without there also being a change in government: 24 serving Cabinet ministers have lost their seats since 1974, of which twelve were in 2024.
+However, in all but one occasion these elections also led to a change in government - Chris Patten, in 1992, is the exception.
 When the election has a clear outcome, defeated ministers resign immediately.

 In the early days of a hung parliament, ministers do stay in office without being MPs.
 In 2010, Jim Knight, then minister of state for employment and welfare reform at the Department for Work and Pensions, lost his seat at the election, but stayed on at DWP until the new government was formed.
 Similarly, after the general election of 1974, Gordon Campbell continued to serve for a week as secretary of state for Scotland despite losing his Moray and Nairn seat.